Wamsutta Mills: Economic success

 In 1883, the Wamsutta Mills had six mills and produced 26 million yards of cotton cloth annually.
 Joseph Grinnell remained on until 1885 when he died at the age of 96; and Andrew G. Pierce, William Wallace Crapo, Oliver Prescott, and Charles F. Broughton successively took his place.
 Soon after, in 1892, Wamsutta owned a total of seven mills, and was the largest cotton weaving plant in the world.
 By 1897 Wamsutta was operating 4,450 looms and employing 2,100 workers.

 In 1917 plans were in the works for this massive mill to receive a modernization overhaul.
 Machinery was upgraded and replaced and the steam power was replaced with electric.
 A new focus was directed toward fine sheets and pillowcases complete with advertising campaign geared towards the public.
 By this time, the company operated a total of 229,000 spindles and 4,310 looms, in a city with numerous large spinning and weaving mills.

 Prior to the Great Depression, in the 1920s, the city of New Bedford, along with many other northern textile towns had their own depression.
 During this time, four of the city's factories closed down.
 The following decade almost two dozen closed.
 Wamsutta, however, increased its sales in 1925 while others were liquidating and closing.
 By 1935, their sheets were henceforth known as Supercale instead of percale.
 Additionally, they manufactured a new product called Lustercale, a blend of 60% cotton and 40% high strength Avril rayon.
 This blend feels like cotton but is somewhat softer.
 At some point Wamsutta changed the fiber content of Lustercale to 100% cotton.
 They also created the perfect weave for sails on sailing ships.
 Furthermore, because of the wars, they tailored their products for hot air balloons, gas mask fabric, military uniforms, and supplies.
 Many other fabric types were created for many other purposes and to this day Wamsutta remains a household name for fabrics.

 Recent events

-In modern times, Wamsutta is a brand name of Springs Global, a Brazilian textile conglomerate, except in North America, where the brand is owned by Bed Bath & Beyond.
-Bed Bath & Beyond acquired the brand from Springs Global in June 2012.
+Beginning in 1985, Wamsutta was a brand name of Springs Global, a Brazilian textile conglomerate, except in North America, where the brand was owned by Bed Bath & Beyond, which acquired the brand from Springs Global in June 2012.
 Springs Global retains the rights to market the Wamsutta brand in South America.

+The Wamsutta brand was discontinued in the United States around the time that Bed Bath & Beyond Inc. filed for bankruptcy in 2023.
+The brand was revived after the Indian textile exporter Indo Count Industries acquired the trademark rights in 2024.

 In 2004, the historic Wamsutta Mills complex in Massachusetts was slated for redevelopment according to officials of New Bedford.
 The renovation will also include a 8000 sqft featuring loft style apartments with up to 3 bedrooms.